 - You would usually work in a classroom, but may be outdoors for games, sports or environmental studies.

-- Your working hours are based on a 35-hour week and are usually 9.00am to 3.00pm.
-You would probably be in the classroom for 22.5 hours per week, using the rest of the time for preparation and marking.
+- Your working hours are based on a 35-hour week, working in a classroom 9.00am to 3.00pm.
+You would use the rest of the time for preparation and marking.

 - You may have to do some preparation and assessment work at home, in the evenings or at weekends.